Doug Isaacson: Early life and education

-Douglas W. Isaacson was born on October 18, 1957, in Seattle, Washington.
-He grew up in Snohomish County, north of Seattle, in the City of Edmonds.
-Isaacson enlisted in the United States Air Force shortly after graduating from high school, where he served as a Russian translator.
+Douglas W. Isaacson was born on October 18, 1957, in Seattle.
+He grew up in Snohomish County, north of Seattle, in Edmonds.
+He enlisted in the United States Air Force shortly after graduating from high school and was a Russian translator in the military.
 He came to Alaska as a result of being stationed at Eielson Air Force Base and decided to remain in Alaska after leaving military service, settling in nearby North Pole.

-Isaacson earned his BA in linguistics from the University of Washington in Seattle, and his master's degree in divinity from Western Seminary in Portland, Oregon.
+Isaacson earned his BA in linguistics from the University of Washington in Seattle; he received his master's degree in divinity from Western Seminary in Portland, Oregon.

 Political career

 Mayor of North Pole

-Isaacson was elected to the North Pole city council in 2000 and served until being elected North Pole's mayor in 2006.
+Isaacson was elected to the North Pole city council in 2000 serving until being elected North Pole's mayor in 2006.
 He faced a somewhat tumultuous tenure in office, which was also the case with a number of his predecessors.
 In 2009, he was reelected by only two votes over his predecessor, Jeff Jacobson.
 He survived a recall election in 2010.
-Isaacson was term-limited in 2012, and decided instead to run for the Alaska House of Representatives.
+Isaacson was term-limited in 2012 and decided instead to run for the Alaska House of Representatives.